rism-digital/verovio-reference-book/_book/04-advanced-topics/04-controlling-the-svg-output.md

 Changing the page dimension will increase the amount of music that fits on the page.
 The example below if the same file rendered with a page height of `3050` and a page width of `2290`, a more typical paper size for sheet music than A4.

-{% include music-notation-only example="02-page-size" %}
+{% include music-notation-only example="page-size" %}

 #### MEI unit